 The Minor Population Studies is an English-taught minor that aims to provide students with academic insight into this wide spectrum of population issues.
 The focus of the Minor is on recent demographic trends, the causes and consequences of these trends, and the context in which they take place.
 The main disciplinary background of the Minor Population Studies is social demography, but insights are also obtained from human geography & planning, sociology, economics, anthropology, public health, gerontology and epidemiology.

 Upon completion, students know about recent demographic trends and processes, their socio-cultural background, the role of social and institutional change, and the consequences of the trends on the development of society, ranging from the Netherlands, Europe, to societies worldwide.
-They also know about important theoretical underpinnings (e.g. the first and second demographic transition, the epidemiological and nutrition transition, the life course perspective), and methodological issues.
+They also know about important theoretical underpinnings (e.g. the first and second demographic transition, the life course perspective), and methodological issues.

-The minor is open to every third year student and to international students interested in population issues, demography, and population geography.
-The minor is closely linked to a number of other disciplines, and are therefore of interest to students from Sociology; Epidemiology; Psychology; Planning; Human Geography; Public Health; Medical Sciences; Cultural Anthropology; International Relationships; and Gerontology.
+The minor is open to every third-year student and to international students interested in population issues, demography, and population geography.
+The minor is closely linked to a number of other disciplines, and is therefore of interest to students from Sociology; Epidemiology; Psychology; Planning; Human Geography; Public Health; Medical Sciences; Cultural Anthropology; International Relationships; and Gerontology.

 Students who would like to enter the Master programme in Population Studies at the Faculty of Spatial Sciences are encouraged to follow the Minor Population Studies.